 - Research experience is a critical component of most successful applications.
 Include letters of recommendation from your research/lab supervisors.

 - International applicants are required to provide English language test scores (TOEFL or IELTS).

 Supporting a diverse student body is central to the academic mission of the University.
 Diversity includes economic disadvantage, unique talents, evidence of leadership qualities, race or ethnicity, a strong work record, and disability.
 The graduate program in Microbial Engineering provides equal access to educational opportunities through recruitment, admission, and support programs that promote diversity, foster successful academic experiences, and cultivate the leaders of the next generation.

 Research Assistantship positions are available to research track students with a biweekly stipend and subsidized tuition and health insurance.
-Applicants are notified of acceptance and financial commitments by March 16 of each year.
-Students pursuing the industrial track may apply independently for scholarships.
-Some internships may carry a stipend.
+Applicants are notified of acceptance and financial commitments in early March of each year.